Red (2021 film): Critical response

 Neetishta Nyayapati of The Times of India gave 2.5 out of 5 and stated,"RED has its moments and has two characters that are kind of interesting at its core.
 It also has a brilliant cast.
 If only it were not let down by a draggy screenplay.
 Give this one a chance only if a weird, mixed dose of romance, thriller and masala is your cup of tea."
 Sangeetha Devi Dundoo of The Hindu stated "Red is intriguing in parts; it could have been a better thriller had it been more consistent and, of course, concise."
-123Telugu gave the film 2.75 out of 5 and stated "Red is a suspense thriller that works here and there.
-The story idea is good, and Ram leads from the front with his impressive act.
-But the screenplay is weak, twists and narration are also jaded."

 Hemanth Kumar of Firstpost gave the film 2.5 out of 5 and stated, "The problem with RED is that it explains too much.
 It treats its more thrilling elements as a sideshow because it tries to turn the story into a wholesome family drama.
 Despite an interesting premise, the film itself isn’t consistently interesting."
-Indiaglitz gave the film 2.25 out of 5 stating "An investigative thriller with great potential, 'RED' falls apart for several reasons.
-Its flashback, at least, should have been way better."